anthonyhu/anthonyhu.github.io/_posts/2019-12-07-research-workflow.md

 Fetch data time: 2ms, model update time: 7ms
 ```

-We monitor how long data preparation takes (if it's too slow, we might need more workers), here 2ms, and how much time
+We monitor how long data preparation takes (if it's too slow, we might need more workers -- here 2ms), and how much time
-a single update takes, here 7ms.
+a single model update takes (here 7ms).
 Optimising these two values will result in an overall lower training time (indicated
 by 'time left').

-The `train_step` function is very general and work with any input `batch`, which is a Python dictionary containing the
+The `train_step` function is very general and work with any input `batch`: a Python dictionary containing the
-inputs of the model as well as the labels (for supervised learning) given by the PyTorch DataLoader.
+inputs of the model as well as the labels (for supervised learning).
+They are created by the PyTorch DataLoader
+`self.train_dataloader`.

 ### 1.3 Training the model
 The main method of the trainer is `Trainer.train`: it optimises the model, outputs the metrics and visualisation,
-and saves checkpoint during training.
+and saves checkpoint regularly.

 ```python
 def train(self):